MatthewLacey/WordSearchSolver/README.md

 rabbit from (2, 5) to (2, 0)

 This code:

-    handles puzzles of arbitrary dimensions;
+   - handles puzzles of arbitrary dimensions

-    uses the dictionary words.txt
+   - uses the dictionary words.txt

-    use an unordered_set<std::string> to store the dictionary;
+   - use an unordered_set<std::string> to store the dictionary

-    sorts the output list of words of length L or more, along with their starting and ending positions alphabetically.
+   - sorts the output list of words of length L or more, along with their starting and ending positions alphabetically.